rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ## Robustness and Reliability

 It is important for clients to have confidence that the telemetry data that they receive is correct and complete.
-The design of YANG Push Lite achieves this in several ways:
+The design of YANG Push v2 achieves this in several ways:

 - the *complete* flag in *update* notification, or the equivalent *update-complete* notification, are used to signal when all data for a periodic collection event has been enqueued.
 This allows clients to delete stale information and monitor the performance and behavior of the publisher.